RelationshusetGekko/adminsite/README.markdown

     rake adminsite:sync
     rake db:migrate
-    rake adminsite:setup
+    rake adminsite:create_admin

-These tasks are all executed for you by `script/generate adminsite`
+These tasks are all executed for you by `rails g | grep adminsite`